ScanzyLLC/scanzy-barcodescanner-sample-android-java/README.md

         NavController navController = Navigation.findNavController(this, R.id.nav_host_fragment_content_main);
         appBarConfiguration = new AppBarConfiguration.Builder(navController.getGraph()).build();

-         ScanzyBSLicense.initLicense(getApplicationContext(),"your-valid-licensekey");
+        ScanzyBarcodeManager.setLicense(getApplicationContext(),"your-valid-licensekey");
     }

 ```

-Note: Although it's not harmful to call ScanzyBSLicense.setLicense multiple times, even on every single scan, it's better to call it just once in your app's entry point.
+Note: Although it's not harmful to call ScanzyBarcodeManager.setLicense multiple times, even on every single scan, it's better to call it just once in your app's entry point.

 2. In your app's specific place, such as button click where you need to trigger the barcode scan. add below code: